Spektral raises $2.8 million for development of AI-powered green screen technology

 The augmented reality acquisition space is hot — Facebook, Snap, Apple and others are throwing money at teams and technologies that promise to increase user engagement.
 Spektral, a Danish startup, is the latest venture-backed visual effects company setting its sights on the massive space.
 Spektral is announcing a $2.8 million round today from Litecap and Amp Ventures to continue development of its machine learning-powered, real-time, green screen technology.

 Spektral, unlike 99 percent of venture-backed startups doesn’t have a product or at least not in the traditional tech sense.
-Instead of spending time on a go-to-market, Spektral has been investing heavily in research and development.
+Instead of spending time on a go-to-market, Spektral has been investing heavily in research and development and racking up patents.
 After first pursuing still frames under the name CloudCutout, the team is moving into real time video — combining machine learning with spectral graph theory to separate people and objects from their original backgrounds and overlay them in a new stream.

 It’s quite easy to imagine this technology being implemented into Snapchat or Messenger, but just because it’s obvious doesn’t make it statistically likely.
 This is probably why Spektral is making the effort to show how its technology could be useful in other use cases, like production and advertising.